OWASP/www-project-benchmark/tab_tool_support.md

 	* To generate .xml, run: ./bin/arachni_reporter "Your_AFR_Results_Filename.afr" --reporter=xml:outfile=Benchmark1.2-Arachni.xml
 * [Burp Suite Community Edition](https://portswigger.net/burp/communitydownload) - .xml results file
         * To generate XML results: click on benchmark in site map so you see ALL findings in Issues pane.
 Then select ALL issues in Issues pane, right-click and select 'Report selected issues'.
 Select XML, then next, next, next, and save to file.
 To reduce size of results file, you can eliminate all the details, and not include requests/responses, which reduces the file size by 2/3rds.
-* [OWASP ZAP](https://www.zaproxy.org/) - .json or .xml results file.
+* [ZAP](https://www.zaproxy.org/) - .json or .xml results file.
 To generate a complete ZAP results file so you can generate a valid scorecard, make sure you:
 	* Tools > Options > Alerts - And set the Max alert instances to like 500.
 	* Then: Report > Generate XML Report...
 * [Wapiti](https://wapiti.sourceforge.io/) - .json or .xml results file.